 Ever wonder if God has a purpose for your life?
 The answer is a resounding “Yes!
 God Chose You for a Purpose!”
-The details are as unique as you are, but God’s purpose is crystal clear: you were created to passionately love God and deeply love others.
+The details are as unique as you are, but God’s purpose is crystal clear: You were created to passionately love God and deeply love others.
 Or to say it another way, you were made for a “heart on fire, life on purpose” extraordinary life of impact as a Kingdom Laborer.

 Soaking in and enjoying God’s love is wonderful as a believer.
 But we were designed for so much more than consuming God’s love.
 We were also meant to share it!

 No one knew this more than Jesus as He went through towns and villages and saw people hurting, lost, and without hope.
 Jesus’ heart broke for such people.
 He knew there was a solution to their heartache—but who would share it with them?
-Hurt and heartache was easy to see.
+Hurt and heartache were easy to see.
 It was those willing to deliver the remedy that seemed out of sight.
 That’s when Jesus turned to His disciples and said, “The harvest truly is plentiful, but the laborers are few.
 Therefore pray the Lord of the harvest to send out laborers into His harvest” (Matthew 9:37-38).

 Jesus was looking for people who would embrace a vibrant, intimate relationship with Him and then wholeheartedly and intentionally love others—everywhere, every day.
 Jesus was, and still is, looking to activate people just like you to live a high-impact life of purpose for His Kingdom.

-God Chose You.
+God Chose You

 “You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you.
 This is my command: love each other.”—John 15:16-17